ASAB Logo with snowflakes and theme of the Winter Meeting 2024: Addressing Biases in the Field of Animal Behaviour

 My work lies on the interface between open science and meta-science in ecology.
 With this, I strive to enable ecological research to reach its full potential by researching the scientific process itself, understanding and optimizing it.
 Before I moved into open science research, I studied the evolutionary ecology of pair bonds, and life-history trade-offs, using mostly birds as a model system.
 I have co-founded SPI-Birds Network and Database and the Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE).
 Further, I contribute to other open science initiatives such as GoFAIR discovery in, UNESCO Open Science, and Research Data Alliance.
 I work as a senior research associate at the Ruđer Bošković Institute, Croatia.
 Before moving back to Croatia, I did my PhD in evolutionary ecology at the University of Oxford, and then worked as a researcher (on open science in ecology) at the Netherlands Institute of Ecology.

-Registration and abstract submission is open
+Registration is open

 Abstract submission is now closed, but please use this link to register your interest to attend the conference: Registration of interest and abstract submission